dixeed/angularjs-seed-webpack/README.md

 This section will contain some explanations about the different elements used in the build process and the reasons behind these choices.

 ### ESLint
 This project uses [ESLint](http://eslint.org/) to lint the code base.
 It uses [AirBnB's base](https://github.com/airbnb/javascript) linting configuration as its default configuration.
-You can find more explanation about the different applied rules in the previous link.
+You can find more explanation about the different applied rules in the latter link.

+Failing to match the ESLint guidelines will result in errors thus stopping the build process.

 ### ES2015+ support
 This project is using [BabelJS](https://babeljs.io/) to enable the use of next generation JS without waiting on browsers support.
 We are using the [`latest`](http://babeljs.io/docs/plugins/preset-latest/) preset which regroups ES2015, ES2016 and ES2017 enhancements so far.